Rhesus macaque: Human–rhesus conflict

+The macaque–human relationships is complex and culturally specific, ranging from relatively peaceful coexistence to extreme levels of conflict.
+Conflicts tend to result from rapidly changing agricultural practices, increasing urbanisation, and clearing of woodlands and other territory, pushing macaques into human settlements in the search for resources.
+A 2021 study stated that human-macaque conflict is one of the most critical challenges faced by wildlife managers in the South- and Southeast-Asian regions.

-Conflict between Rhesus Macaques and humans is at all time high, with areas once forested habitat being converted to industrial agriculture.
-Specifically looking at Nepal, this process has increased urban infrastructure such as housing and roads that increasingly fragment forest ecosystems.
-The expansion of monocultures, increased forest fragmentation, degradation of natural habitats, and changing agricultural practices have led to a significant increase in the frequency of human-macaque conflict.Crop raiding is one of the biggest visible effects of Human-Rhesus conflict occurring where Rhesus Macaque feed on growing crops that directly effected harvest size, and crop health with corn, and rice.
-The estimated financial cost to individual farmer households of macaque corn and rice raiding is approximately US$ 14.9 or 4.2% of their yearly income.This has resulted in farmers and other members of the population viewing macaques inhabiting agricultural landscapes as serious crop pests.Nepal is a significant study area with almost 44% of Nepal's land area containing suitable habitat for rhesus macaques but only having 8% of such suitable area being protected national parks.
-As well the rating of Rhesus macaques as the top ten crop-raiding wildlife species in Nepal adds to such negative perception.
-Studying crop raiding behaviour is essential to developing effective strategies to manage human-macaque conflict while promoting both primate conservation and the economic well-being of the local community.
-It is stated that the human-macaque conflict is one of the most critical challenges faced by wildlife managers.
+Conflict between rhesus macaques and humans is at all-time high, with areas once forested habitat being converted to industrial agriculture.
+In Nepal, the expansion of monocultures, increased forest fragmentation, degradation of natural habitats and changing agricultural practices have led to a significant increase in the frequency of human-macaque conflict.
+Crop raiding is one of the biggest visible effects of human-rhesus conflict.
+The estimated financial cost to individual farmer households of macaque corn and rice raiding is approximately US$14.9 or 4.2% of their yearly income.
+This has resulted in farmers and other members of the population viewing macaques inhabiting agricultural landscapes as serious crop pests.
+Nepal is a significant study area with almost 44% of Nepal's land area containing suitable habitat for rhesus macaques but only having 8% of such suitable area being protected national parks.
+Rhesus macaques are rated as one of the top ten crop-raiding wildlife species in Nepal.

 Suggestions to mitigate conflict include "prioritizing forest restoration programs, strategic management plans designed to connect isolated forest fragments with high rhesus macaque population densities, creating government programs that compensate farmers for income lost due to crop-raiding, and educational outreach that informs local villagers of the importance of conservation and protecting biodiversity".
 Mitigation strategies offers the most effective solutions to reduce conflict occurring between rhesus macaques and humans in Nepal.